hashicorp/terraform-aws-consul/modules/install-consul/README.md

 This folder contains a script for installing Consul and its dependencies.
 Use this script along with the [run-consul script](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/run-consul) to create a Consul [Amazon Machine Image
-(AMI)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) that can be deployed in [AWS](https://aws.amazon.com/) across an Auto Scaling Group using the [consul-cluster module](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/consul-cluster).
+(AMI)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) that can be deployed in [AWS](https://aws.amazon.com/) across an Auto Scaling Group using the [consul-cluster](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/consul-cluster).

 This script has been tested on the following operating systems: